ida-mdc/directionality-quantification/README.md

 ## Interactive HTML Report

 An interactive HTML report is available to visualize and explore your analysis results.
-The report is hosted via GitHub Pages.
+The report can be used online via GitHub Pages or locally on your computer.

-### Viewing Reports
+### Online Usage

 **Example Report:**
 - [View example report with sample dataset](https://ida-mdc.github.io/directionality-quantification/report.html?data=https://ida-mdc.github.io/directionality-quantification/test_data/sample/cells.csv)

 **Using Your Own Data:**
-To view your own analysis results:
+To view your own analysis results online:
 1. Generate a `cells.csv` file using the tool
 2. Open the [interactive report](https://ida-mdc.github.io/directionality-quantification/report.html)
 3. Click the "Load CSV File" button and select your `cells.csv` file

+**Privacy Note:** When using the online report, all data processing happens entirely in your browser.
+No data is uploaded to any server - your CSV files remain on your computer.

+### Local Usage

+You can also use the HTML report locally without an internet connection:

+1. Generate a `cells.csv` file using the tool
+2. Open `docs/report.html` in your web browser (double-click the file or use `file://` URL)
+3. Click the "Load CSV File" button and select your `cells.csv` file

+The report works completely offline - all visualizations are generated client-side using JavaScript.

 ### Features